Comedic star Ed Wynn, the voice of the Mad Hatter in Disney's 1951

 is born in Pavia, Italy.
 One of the developers of solidThinking, a NURBS based 3D modeling and rendering

-the film stars Daniel Day-Lewis as United States President Abraham Lincoln and Sally Field as Mary Todd
+Pictures (and distributed in North America by Walt Disney Studios Motion Pictures), the film stars Daniel Day-Lewis as United States President Abraham Lincoln and Sally Field as his wife Mary Todd Lincoln.
+The

 "What had happened was I had made a film for Disney before, The Three Lives of